mateuszniechwiej/Climbing-Buddy/TESTING.md

  - after pressing logo, the user is being redirected to the home page(for logged users it would be different content then for not logged users) :heavy_check_mark:

  - Tested on all pages(for logged users,admin login and unregistered users) :heavy_check_mark:

+ 6. Logout functionality:
+ - - Tested during user and site goals testing(after logout we are redirected to login page with a flash message `"You've been logged out.
+See you again"`) :heavy_check_mark: